 "Catholic field hockey has felt like home since day one.
 I feel honored to take over a program who's tradition, culture, and family I've come to know and love over the past three seasons as an assistant coach."

 Prior to Catholic, Lewis served crosstown as a volunteer coach at American University, where she worked closely with the team's goalkeeping coach, forwards and midfielders.
 Before her stint as an assistant, Lewis served as the head coach of AU's club team for five years, taking the program to the National Field Hockey League Championship Tournament in 2009 and 2010.

-This is Heidi (Hershberger) Lewis’ third season with the Cardinals.
 Lewis graduated magna cum laude from American University's honors program with a degree in international studies in 2006.
-Athletically, she was a four-year starter with the Eagles, earning numerous accolades including: Patriot League nominee for NCAA Woman of the Year in 2006, ESPN the Magazine Academic All-America First Team in 2006, Patriot League Scholar-Athlete of the Year in 2006, and making the NFHCA All-Academic team four times from 2003-06.
+Athletically, she was a four-year starter with the Eagles, earning numerous accolades including: Patriot League nominee for NCAA Woman of the Year, ESPN the Magazine Academic All-America First Team and Patriot League Scholar-Athlete of the Year in 2006.
+She also made the NFHCA All-Academic team four times from 2003-06.